Israel's Barak plays down "shadow war" against Iran

 | JERUSALEM

-JERUSALEM Defense Minister Ehud Barak played down speculation on Saturday that Israel and U.S.-led allies were waging clandestine war on Iran, saying sanctions and the threat of military strikes were still the way to curb its nuclear program.
+JERUSALEM Defence Minister Ehud Barak played down speculation Saturday that Israel and U.S.-led allies were waging clandestine war on Iran, saying sanctions and the threat of military strikes were still the way to curb its nuclear program.

 Barak was asked in an interview whether two explosions in Iran last month showed "the war has already begun" through sabotage.